 Buyer highlighted things she wanted addressed in inspection report.
 We addressed each item say what we would fix and what we wouldn't.
 The buyer never responded and it's now past the date, what happens next?

 I just graduated college and got a salaried job.
 My fiance is currently in school and will be finishing nxt year.
 We want to start a business on paper so that we can invest in other businesses.
 We want to eventually purchase a car wash.
-We're interested in purchasing 3family duplex to generate some...
+We're interested in purchasing 3family duplex to generate...
 Read more »

 Generally, no you're not liable for the mortgage.
 However if you were added to the deed after the mortgage was given, the mortgage comes before your interest in the property so to keep the property you would have to make payment/refinance and take over the loan, or sell and pay off the loan....Read more »